No Community is too Small for a Year-Round Aquatic Center

 Top 5 reasons a retractable roof will ensure the success of your Municipal Facility!

 - Revenue Growth

 - Air Quality

-A great example of a Municipal project is the Salinas Aquatic Center.
+Salinas Aquatic Center is a typical Municipal facility.
+It is a great example of a Municipal project.
 This 100ft x 110ft pool enclosure is a freestanding building which is connected to a newly build recreation center midway between San Francisco and Los Angeles.
-Whats not typical about this project was the city decided to go above and beyond simply saving on their energy costs every year, but they achieved LEED GOLD accreditation.
+What’s not typical about this project was the city decided to go above and beyond simply saving on their energy costs every year, but they achieved LEED GOLD accreditation.